elastic/testing-genai-applications/10-elastic-phoenix/README.md

-# EDOT Collector exports to Elastic Stack and Phoenix
+# Elastic Stack and Phoenix via EDOT Collector

 This exercise teaches you how to use the Elastic Distribution of OpenTelemetry [(EDOT) collector][edot-collector] to send observability data (signals) to both